FIRE-Phoebe/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

 ## Overview of the analysis
-Amazon Vine Analysis project analyzes Amazon reviews, which are written by members of the paid Amazon Vine program.
-We analyze the reviews of special product: software, use PySpark to perform the ETL process and transform then dataset, connect to an AWS RDS instance, and load the transformed data into pgAdmin, use PySpark to determin if there is any bias toward favorable reviews from Vine members in your dataset.
+Amazon Vine Analysis project analyzes Amazon reviews that are written by members of the paid/unpaid Amazon Vine program.
+We perform the ETL process by using PySpark, AWS RDS instance, and pgAdmin to analyze the reviews of special product: software.
+Our goal is to determin if there is any bias toward favorable reviews from Vine members in our dataset.

 ## Results
 Using bulleted lists and images of DataFrames as support, address the following questions: